andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 My only option now is to ski the cat track all the way around the the side of the mountain to the main base area.
 I dawdle over there & hop on the gondola, which takes me to the Thunderhead Lodge and I am finally matched with my ever illusory pint of suds.
+I enjoy the beer on the patio with blue skies & warm sun.
+But with all my aimless wandering our noble star's rays have become rather oblique, signaling the end of the day is nigh.
+I take another couple laps on some runs off the Storm Peak Express chair then down back to the narrow landing chute to the base area.

 I pack up my gear in the lot and head into town.
-It seems like a nice little Colorado mountain town,
+It seems like a nice little Colorado mountain town, replete with a bubbling stream running through the edge of town.
+But certainly nothing a steamboat could navigate, wait a second, what's all this Steamboat business about?

-I end up at the Barley Tap and Tavern and get myself a flight.
-It's a whole ordeal of writing the numbers I want and.
+I decide to investigate atop a barstool at the Barley Tap and Tavern right on the main drag.
+According to the tale, early 19th century trappers in the area, upon hearing a chugging sound, incorrectly presumed that a steamboat was rollicking down the river.
+However, when they correctly diagnosed the cause of the auditory emissions, they discovered that it was coming from a hot spring, which they named Steamboat Spring.
+Yawn.

+When the barkeep comes around I order myself a flight that will hopefully add some excitement to my day after that boring story.
 It was a typical flight situation, where I write down the barley sammiches I'd like to try out and the fella brings em to me.
 Well, partner, during the interim period between scribbling my selections and the barkeep fulfilling those selections this ol boy plops down in the stool